rcooke-ast/ALIS/README.md

 # ALIS
 Absorption (and emission) LIne Software

 ALIS is a versatile software package that allows you to perform a model fit to spectroscopic data.

 # Requirements
-* python
+* python3
 * numpy
 * scipy
 * matplotlib